A Celebration of Freedom: Juneteenth in North Carolina

 See on mapSee on map

-At the Washington Waterfront Underground Railroad Museum, Leesa Jones relates how freedom seekers and abolitionists gamed the system on the Pamlico River.
+At the Washington Waterfront Underground Railroad Museum, executive director Leesa Jones relates how freedom seekers and abolitionists gamed the system on the Pamlico River.
 The same maritime network helped Harriet Jacobs escape from Edenton.
 Less than an hour down the road you can join in the festivities at the New Bern Juneteenth Celebration, promoting the broad spectrum of African American heritage through educational and cultural activities.

 More Juneteenth Events